huhx0015/PokemonQuestionaire/README.md

 POKEMON QUESTIONAIRE is a fan application and is not associated with or endorsed by the Pokémon Company International.

-© POKEMON QUESTIONAIRE is a registered trademark of the Pokémon Company International.
+© POKEMON is a registered trademark of the Pokémon Company International.

 All POKEMON images, logos, names, and related media are intellectual properties of the Pokémon Company International unless otherwise noted.